RedTeamToolbox/port-scanner/README.md

-  -h, --help            show this help message and exit -q, --quiet           Do not show the results on the screen (default: False) -v, --verbose         Verbose output (default: False)
+  -h, --help            show this help message and exit -q, --quiet           Do not show the results on the screen (default: False) -v, --verbose         Verbose output (default: False) -4, --ipv4-only       Scan IPv4 addresses only (default: False) -6, --ipv6-only       Scan IPv4 addresses only (default: False) -A, --all-results     Show or save all results (default is to list open ports only) (default: False) -c, --csv             Save the results as a csv formatted file (default: False) -d, --delay           Add a random delay to each thread (default: False) -j, --json            Save the results as a json formatted file (default: False) -s, --shuffle         Randomise the scanning order (default: False) -r, --list-rules      List the available rules (default: False)

 required arguments:
+  -t TARGETS, --targets TARGETS
+                        A comma separated list of targets to scan (default: None)

+optional arguments:
   -D DELAY_TIME, --delay-time DELAY_TIME
                         Random delay to use if --delay is given (default: 3) -p PORTS, --ports PORTS
-                        The search regex (default: 1-1024) -t TARGETS, --targets TARGETS
+                        The ports you want to scan (default: 1-1024) -e EXCLUDE_PORTS, --exclude-ports EXCLUDE_PORTS
-                        A comma separated list of targets to scan (default: None) -T THREADS, --threads THREADS
+                        The ports you want to exclude from a scan (default: None) -T THREADS, --threads THREADS
-                        The number of threads to use (default: 1024)
+                        The number of threads to use (default: 1024) -f FILENAME, --filename FILENAME

-optional arguments:
-  -a, --all-results     Show all results (default is to list open ports only) (default: False) -c, --csv             Save the results as a csv formatted file (default: False) -d, --delay           Add a random delay to each thread (default: False) -f FILENAME, --filename FILENAME
-                        The filename to save the results to (default: portscan-results) -j, --json            Save the results as a json formatted file (default: False) -r, --random          Randomise the scanning order (default: False)
+                        The filename to save the results to (default: portscan-results)

-Port options: port range e.g. 1-1024 or 1:1024, port number e.g. 22, service name e.g. ssh
+Port options: port range e.g. 1-1024 or 1:1024, port number e.g. 22, rule set e.g. ruleset=web-servers, service name e.g. ssh
 ```

 <br />